Basketball in England: World War II

-English Basketball was progressing very well indeed and by including "Catford Saints" as the English team (1939 Championship Winners) in the Liège Festival that year, the ABBA once more made England's position in European Basketball felt.
+English Basketball was progressing and by including "Catford Saints" as the English team (1939 Championship Winners) in the Liège Festival that year, the ABBA once more made England's position in European Basketball felt.
 It is unfortunate for the progress of Basketball that World War II started in the latter part of 1939.

 A Championship Final was held in April 1940 with the Birmingham Athletic Institute (BAI) beating London Central YMCA in this final.
 Due to the war there was no Championship for the next six years and thus Birmingham retained the Trophy for that period.

 The War, although stemming the development of the actual number of clubs in Britain, did have a good effect upon the game.
 The Army adopted the game and a number of Army teams were started.
 The Army influenced the other services and Inter-Service Tournaments were started.

 Many novices at basketball were introduced to a better class of play and coaching in the services.
 With the fall of the European Countries, many service personnel from these countries came to Britain, included in the Polish and French services contained some very keen basketball players, these people helped in the development of the game in the Forces.

 In 1942/43, with the arrival of American forces, a further impetus to the growth of the game was given and their influence on the game in Britain continued for many years after the War.